-In Section C, pages 18-19, the applicant explains why it believes the population projected to utilize the proposed services needs the proposed services.
-On page 18, the applicant states:
+In Section C, pages 14-15, the applicant explains why it believes the population projected to utilize the proposed services needs the proposed services.
+The applicant states:

 "Patients with End Stage Renal Disease require dialysis treatment on a regular and consistent basis in order to maintain life.
 As a general rule, patients will receive three treatments per week.
 The NC SMFP recognizes that this patient population requires frequent and regular treatment. ...
 Failure to receive dialysis care will ultimately lead to the patient's demise.